Mesoamerica: Arithmetic

-Mesoamerican arithmetic treated numbers as having both literal and symbolic value, the result of the dualistic nature that characterized Mesoamerican ideology.
-As mentioned, the Mesoamerican numbering system was vigesimal (i.e., based on the number 20).
+The Mesoamerican numbering system was vigesimal (base 20), likely derived from the practice of counting on fingers and toes.
+In representing numbers, a system of bars and dots was employed: dots had a value of one and bars a value of five.
+Mesoamerican arithmetic also treated numbers as having symbolic as well as literal value, reflecting the dualistic nature of Mesoamerican ideology: '4' was linked to the four corners of the universe, '9' pertained to the underworld and the night, '13' was the number for light, and '20' represented completeness.

-In representing numbers, a series of bars and dots were employed.
-Dots had a value of one, and bars had a value of five.
-This type of arithmetic was combined with symbolic numerology: '2' was related to origins, as all origins can be thought of as doubling; '3' was related to household fire; '4' was linked to the four corners of the universe; '5' expressed instability; '9' pertained to the underworld and the night; '13' was the number for light, '20' for abundance, and '400' for infinity.
-The concept of zero was also used, and its representation at the Late Preclassic occupation of Tres Zapotes is one of the earliest uses of zero in human history.
+One of the most significant Mesoamerican mathematical achievements was the independent development of the concept of zero as a positional placeholder, one of only a handful of times this concept was independently invented in human history.
+The earliest known Long Count inscriptions using positional notation date to the first century BCE in the Epi-Olmec cultural sphere: Stela 2 at Chiapa de Corzo (corresponding to 36 BCE) and Tres Zapotes Stela C (corresponding to 32 BCE).
+The Maya represented zero with a shell glyph and used it extensively in their Long Count calendar and astronomical calculations.

 Food, medicine, and science

-Mesoamerica would deserve its place in the human pantheon if its inhabitants had only created maize, in terms of harvest weight the world's most important crop.
-But the inhabitants of Mexico and northern Central America also developed tomatoes, now basic to Italian cuisine; peppers, essential to Thai and Indian food; all the world's squashes (except for a few domesticated in the United States); and many of the beans on dinner plates around the world.
-One writer estimated these indigenous tribes developed three-fifths of the crops now grown in cultivation, most of them in Mesoamerica.
-Having secured their food supply, the Mesoamerican societies turned to intellectual pursuits.
-In a millennium or less, a comparatively short time, they invented their own writing, astronomy and mathematics, including the zero.
+Mesoamerica's inhabitants developed a remarkable array of cultivated crops.
+In terms of harvest weight, maize is today the world's most important crop, and the region also produced tomatoes, peppers, all the world's squashes (except for a few domesticated in the United States), and many of the beans on dinner plates around the world.
+One estimate suggests that Mesoamerican peoples developed three-fifths of the crops now in global cultivation.
+Having secured their food supply, Mesoamerican societies turned to intellectual pursuits, independently inventing their own writing, astronomy, and mathematics, including the zero.

 Maize played an important role in Mesoamerican feasts due to its symbolic meaning and abundance.
-Gods were praised and named after.

 Companion planting was practiced in various forms by the indigenous peoples of the Americas.
 They domesticated squash 8,000 to 10,000 years ago, then maize, then common beans, forming the Three Sisters agricultural technique.
 The cornstalk served as a trellis for the beans to climb, and the beans fixed nitrogen, benefitting the maize.

 Fray Bernardino de Sahagún collected extensive information on plants, animals, soil types, among other matters from native informants in Book 11, The Earthly Things, of the twelve-volume General History of the Things of New Spain, known as the Florentine Codex, compiled in the third quarter of the sixteenth century.
 Bernardino de Sahagún reported the ritualistic use of Psilocybe mushrooms known to the Aztecs as teōnanācatl (agglutinative form of teōtl (god, sacred) and nanācatl (mushroom) in Náhuatl).
 An earlier work, the Badianus Manuscript or Libellus de Medicinalibus Indorum Herbis is another Aztec codex with written text and illustrations collected from the indigenous viewpoint.
 The ancient Aztecs used a variety of entheogens within their society.

 Evidence shows that wild animals were captured and traded for symbolic and ritual purposes.